This learning activity will help to

 March 4, 1877: Retires from the White House.

-1879 at San Francisco.
-They return to Galena in
+Francisco.
+They return to Galena in November of that

-The treaty, however, was rejected by the U.S.
+treaty, however, was rejected by the U.S. and

 July 19, 1885: Finishes his personal memoirs.

 July 23, 1885: Ulysses Grant dies at age 63 of

 April 27, 1891: Ground is broken for the